What is Renewable Natural Gas, and how is it made?

-Farms, landfills, green energy companies and other suppliers like the City of Surrey have teamed up with us to capture biogas, which is mostly methane, along with carbon dioxide and small amounts of other gases.
+Farms, landfills, green energy companies and other suppliers like the City of Vancouver have teamed up with us to capture biogas, which is mostly methane, along with carbon dioxide and small amounts of other gases.
 Sometimes our suppliers will purify the biogas to make RNG themselves, and other times we’ll take care of the purification process.

 Where we get biogas from: